 ICMA also works closely with state association staff to assist with state conference program planning, ensure ICMA leadership representation at state meetings, and support the network of state staff in association management practices.

-If you have information about programs supported by your state association that may be of interest to others, please send them to your state liaison.
-(Click "State Liaisons Directory" at right to find the name of the liaison for your state.)
+If you have information about programs supported by your state association that may be of interest to others, please send them to your ICMA liaison.
+(Click "Leadership / Liaison Directory" at right to find the name of the liaison for your state.)